Skip to main content

 Who picks up dead animals in Lansing, MI?

 In Lansing, dead animal pickup splits by location.
 Public right-of-way carcasses (city streets, sidewalks) are handled by Lansing Public Works.
-State routes and interstates are handled by Michigan DOT.
+State routes and interstates are handled by Michigan Department of Transportation (MDOT).
 Private property — your yard, attic, walls, crawlspace — is the homeowner's responsibility.
 Michigan Dead Animal Removal connects Lansing homeowners with licensed wildlife operators for same-day pickup.
 Lansing Public Service handles right-of-way carcasses on city streets.
 MDOT handles state routes and highways (US-127, I-96, I-69, I-496).
 Private property is the homeowner's responsibility.
 Ingham County handles disposal guidance under the MDARD BODA Act; the Michigan DNR governs nuisance wildlife handling.

 How much does dead animal removal cost in Lansing?